coinbase/salus/docs/scanners/dependency_scanners.md

    include_dev_deps: true
 ```

-For now, we only support following version scanners:
+For now, we only support this config option on the following scanners:

 ```
   ReportNodeModules